FAU CARD Staff

 Don has a Bachelor's of Arts and a Master's of Education degree from the University of Florida and is currently working on a Master's in Mental Health Counseling at FAU.
 Don has worked at FAU for 17 year.
 He started in the Human Resources Department and has spent the last 8 years as the Grants/Business Services Coordinator for FAU CARD.

 Alexzandria May is a native Floridian who earned her Bachelor’s Degree in Psychology and Minors in Education and Communication Studies from the University of Florida in Gainesville, Florida.
 She returned home to Boca Raton to pursue a Master’s Degree in Experimental Psychology specializing in Developmental and Social Psychology from Florida Atlantic University.
-While completing her Master’s Degree, Alexzandria was a Graduate Assistant in Florida Atlantic University’s Weppner Center for LEAD & Service-Learning.
+While completing her Master’s Degree, Alexzandria was a Graduate Assistant in Florida Atlantic University’s Weppner Center for LEAD and Service-Learning.
 She assisted with the planning and marketing of student volunteer opportunities locally as well as aiding in the recruitment and maintenance of student volunteers.
-Alexzandria’s most recent position was working with Big Brothers Big Sisters of Palm Beach and Martin Counties where she was an Enrollment and Match Support Specialist in both Community-Based and School-Based Mentoring Programs.
+Prior to FAU CARD, Alexzandria worked with Big Brothers Big Sisters of Palm Beach and Martin Counties where she was an Enrollment and Match Support Specialist in both Community-Based and School-Based Mentoring Programs.
 She interviewed and assessed mentors and children and families for their suitability to the program and conducted monthly match support to ensure quality and safety within each of her matches.
+While with FAU CARD, she has also completed her Master’s and Education Specialist Degrees in Clinical Mental Health Counseling and is pursuing licensure within the state.
 Alexzandria is excited to continue sharing her passion and dedication for children and families with FAU CARD.